 Cook County Celebrates Launch of ‘Tourism Alive’

 Cook County President Toni Preckwinkle today celebrated the launch of Cook County Tourism Alive, an initiative dedicated to helping the hospitality and tourism industry in suburban Cook County thrive in the post-COVID-19 economy.
-Local elected officials, leadership from the Forest Preserves of Cook County and representatives from the five suburban convention and visitor bureaus (CVBs) joined President Preckwinkle in the celebration, which took place during National Travel and Tourism Week.
+Local elected officials, leadership from the Forest Preserves of Cook County and representatives from the five suburban convention and visitors bureaus (CVBs) joined President Preckwinkle in the celebration, which took place during National Travel and Tourism Week.

 Tourism Alive, which focuses on suburban Cook County, includes a new tourism campaign called Outside Chicago and a workforce development campaign called “This is Your Wake Up Call.”